Monotonicity of Fitness Landscapes and Mutation Rate Control

 \subsection{Meta-GA}

-The Meta-GA is a simple generational genetic algorithm that uses tournament selection (a good choice when little is known or assumed about the structure of the landscape).
+The Meta-GA is a simple generational genetic algorithm that uses tournament selection, which is known to be robust for fitness scores on arbitrary scales and shifts, and because of its suitability for highly parallel implementation.
 Each genotype in the Meta-GA is a mutation rate function $\mu(y)$ of fitness values $y$.
 The domain of $\mu(y)$ is an ordered partition of the range $\{y:f(\omega)=y,\ \omega\in\cH_\alpha^l\}$ of the Inner-GA fitness function.
-Thus, individuals in the Meta-GA are sequences of real values $\mu\in[0,1]$ representing probabilities of mutation at different fitnesses, as used in the Inner-GA.
+Thus, individuals in the Meta-GA are strings of real values $\mu\in[0,1]$ representing probabilities of mutation at different fitnesses, as used in the Inner-GA.

 At each generation of the Meta-GA, multiple copies of the Inner-GA were evolved for 500 generations, with the mutation rate in each copy controlled by a different function $\mu(y)$ taken from the Meta-GA population.
 We used populations of 100 individual functions, which were initialised to $\mu(y)=0$.
 All runs within the same Meta-GA generation were seeded with the same initial population of the Inner-GA.
 The Meta-GA evolved functions $\mu(y)$ for $5\cdot10^5$ generations to maximise the average fitness $\bar y(t)\approx\bE\{y\}(t)$ in the final generation of the Inner-GA.